PavanRangani/docs/docs/prd/estate-plan/will.md

 - Show prper message when no records available.
 - Show Proper error message while user enter same name in `Trust Name` field.
+- Confirm with Keith : `Keith confirm that there is no any use case to enter Will data if deceased individuals`.

 ### UI Rule